uweschmitt/emzed/website/tour.rst

    :scale: 50 %

 The upper plot shows the TIC and the lower plot the ms spectrum indicated by the bar with the center dot.

 .. image:: inspect_peakmap2.png
    :scale: 50 %

-A.You can move the bar with the mouse when you click on the bar with the left mouse button keeping the button pressed.
-B. m/z values of mass peaks in spectrum are depicted.
-In addition you can measure distance and relative intensity of a mass peak relative to a selected one.
-It is also possible to select mass peaks of a spectrum and extract corresponding ion chromatograms.
+A. You can move the bar in the upper chromatogram plot with the mouse by clicking the bar. m/z values and intensities of mass peaks in the chosen spectrum are depicted in the lower plot.

-extracting mz traces
+B. You can extract an ion chromatogram by entering data into the two input fields  for providing a central ``m/z`` value and a half window with ``w/2`` and then pressing ``Select``.
+   If you
+   press the right button during moving the mouse the plots will zoom in or out.
+   Pressing the ``backspace`` key will reset the active plot.
+   Further you can measure peak relations by dragging the mouse in the lower plot.

 .. _centwave_example:

 Exctracting chromatographic peaks
 ---------------------------------

-Actually, eMZed includes two peak detection algorithm of the XCMS package: centwave and matched filter.
-Excepted input file formats are mxML, mzXML, and mzData.
+Actually, *eMZed* includes two peak detection algorithm of the *XCMS* package:
-The output file format is .table.
-In addition .csv files are saved.
+*centwave* and *matched filters*.
+Accepted input file formats are *mzML*, *mzXML*, and *mzData*.
+The output file format is *eMZed*-specfic and has the file extension ``.table``.
+In addition ``.csv`` files are saved.

 We continue with an example of centwave algorithm for high resolution LC-MS data.
+You can start the *centwave* feature detector by typing

 .. pycon::
-   import batches
-   tables=batches.runCentwave("*.mzXML", ppm=10, peakwidth=(15,60),\ !noexec
-                              prefilter=(5,10000), snthresh=0.1, \ !noexec
-                              mzdiff=0.001) !noexec
+   tables = batches.runCentwave("*.mzXML", destination=".", configid="tour")!noexec

 .. pycon::
    :invisible:

-   tables=batches.runCentwave("*.mzXML", ppm=10, peakwidth=(15,60), prefilter=(5,10000), snthresh=0.1, mzdiff=0.001)

-Various parameters can be adapted.For details type
+   tables = batches.runCentwave("../example_scripts/*.mzXML", destination=".", configid="tour") !noexec
+   for i, t in enumerate(tables): t.store("feat%d.table" % i) !noexec
+   tables = [ ms.loadTable("feat%d.table" % i) for i in range(3) ]

+We predefined a combination of parameters with the identifier ``tour`` in order to simplify the tour.
+In general various parameters can be provided individually.
+For getting (a lot of) details use the *Python* help system

 .. pycon::
    help(batches.centwave) !noexec